justimyhxu/MainSubsidaryBNN/README.md

     python train.py --main --lr 1e-3
     ~~~

-Do 2,3 until the last layer was pruned.
+Do 2,3 until the last layer was pruned. alpha is a hyper-parameter to control pruning ratio, during our experiments we set it in [1e-7,1e-8,1e-9], generally we use 1e-8)

 2. Pruned the first I layer(Training subsidary component)